sraocodes/SRAO_CV/content/projects.md

       - main_text: "Field-Scale ERT Experiments"
         sub_text: "Research Collaborator, 2016-2020"
-        image: "/path/to/your/image.jpg"
+        image: "images/eroot1.png"
-        imageWidth: "150px"
+        imageWidth: "350px"
-        imageHeight: "100px"
+        imageHeight: "300px"
         description: |
-          This project was centered around taking quantifying signatures of roots in ERT at the field scale.
-The overarching goal was to understand and leverage ERT's capabilities in large-scale root phenotyping.
+          This project delved into the quantification of root signatures using ERT at the field scale.
+Beyond the experimental aspects, it demanded a deep understanding of computational techniques to optimize the results.
+I explored regularization, inverse problems, and image processing to refine our ERT solutions.

           **Key Achievements and Tasks:**
           - Collaborated with a multidisciplinary team, ensuring comprehensive insights from various expertise domains.
+          - Mastered the L-curve method to optimize the regularization parameter, enhancing the accuracy of our ERT solutions.
+          - Employed statistical tests, like the similarity index, to compare and validate ERT images.
+          - Deepened my understanding of inverse problems, which was pivotal in defining minima functions and other computational tasks.
           - **Publication:** The outcomes and findings from these experiments were shared with the wider scientific community through a [published article](https://link.springer.com/article/10.1007/s11104-020-04748-1).

         skills:
           - type: "font"
             icon: "fa-tractor"